Rip current statement issued for Camden County until 1 a.m. Saturday

 Keep your cool - they won't drag you under:

-Don’t swim towards the beach against the rip current.
-Instead, swim parallel to the beach and out of the rip current.
+Trying to swim directly toward the beach when caught in a rip current is futile and exhausting.
+The current is too strong.
+Instead, swim parallel to the shore and away from the rip current's grip.

 Seek lifeguarded beaches for added safety: